ghc-proposals/ghc-proposals/manifestoes/extensions.rst

 The only reason that warnings aren't completely useless here is that conscientious users might reach out to library authors to tell them that their code is warning.

-In scenario (3), warnings are actively harmful.
+In scenario (3), the fact that warnings do not stop compilation is actively harmful.
 When going through final checks before merging a pull request or posting on Hackage, an unresolved warning is a potential problem in code that the programmer might have missed.
 This might be disastrous.